 - Other administrative and research duties as needed.

-- Interest in and knowledge of women's rights, international relations, law, public policy, transitional justice, nation-building, web-design, and/or non-profit administration.
+- Interest in and knowledge of women's rights, international relations, law, public policy, transitional justice, and/or non-profit administration.

 - Familiarity with social media tools, database, desktop, and web publishing software.

-- Very strong written skills, comfortable writing daily & under deadline.
+- Strong written skills, comfortable writing daily and under deadline for a variety of channels.

 - Strong verbal and interpersonal communication skills.